A male leading on the stairs in the hallway.

 Literature and Languages

-Dr. Gavin P. Johnson (he/him) explores the intersections between rhetorical education, writing cultures and digital technologies.
-His research uses theories of queer worldbuilding and critical pedagogy to challenge oppressive structures within and beyond the writing classroom while imagining possibilities for lives oriented toward social justice and communal joy.
-In his courses, he strives to build student-led learning coalitions across difference to facilitate knowledge-making and collective action.
+Dr. Gavin P. Johnson (he/him) investigates the intersections between rhetorical education, surveillance, writing cultures and digital technologies.
+His research uses theories of queer worldmaking and critical pedagogy to challenge oppressive structures within and beyond the classroom while imagining possibilities for lives oriented toward communal joy.
+In his courses, he strives to build student-led learning coalitions across difference to facilitate knowledge-making, persuasive writing, and collective action.

 A Conversation with Gavin Johnson